 At the moment, for example, there are the Extended Producer Responsibility (EPR) schemes for the collection of plastics, among other things.
 In doing so, only end users are responsible to recycle the products.
 But we want to optimize recycling throughout the chain.
 So each step in the chain must be held accountable for its role in achieving optimal recycling.
 This is the only way recycling will remain affordable.

 This article is part of a series of 3

 - Circular Plastics: how to make it feasible and affordable?

-Or join our LinkedIn-page and stay up-to-date.
+Or join our special LinkedIn-page on circular plastics.

 Research on recycling technology: benefiting the entire chain